fastaddons/WebTranslate/PRIVACY_POLICY.md

 # Privacy Policy

 WebTranslate doesn't collect any data.
 User preferences (options page data) are stored only locally and are accessible only by extension itself.
+This translator extension doesn't have own translation servers - all translations are performed by one of the selected translation providers (DeepL, Google, etc).
+So all words you enter for translations are submitted to one of those translators.

 ## Permissions